Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

     <div class="admonition note">
     <p class="admonition-title">Note</p>
-    <p>The <b>Intent over Entity</b> option implies that you think the customer is generally going to say something different other than answer the prompt.
+    <br>The <b>Intent over Entity</b> option implies that you think the customer is generally going to say something different other than answer the prompt.
 The list of item entity type includes a phrase for ignoring the entity with ambiguity and proceeding with the intent instead.</p>
     </div>

 * **Entity over Intent**– Completes the ongoing dialog task normally once the user resolves the ambiguity in the intent.
 This option considers the customer input as an entity value, and allows the dialog task to progress to the next node.
 For example: If a customer intends to place an order and during the interaction changes their intent and requests to edit the order, the system continues with the ongoing intent to place the order.